kryzar/LoLaTeXcv/README.md

 \end{lltxItemize}
 ```

 This is just a slightly modified `itemize` environment.
 This one has a title, uses bullets as symbols and has no indentation.
-That's basically it.
+That is basically it.
 I use it for… lists.
 As an example, here is the list of mathematics books I read outside of my degrees.

 ```latex
 \begin{lltxItemize}{Lectures assidues}